iCanSeeTheSea/Code-Studio-Dev-Diary/README.md

 >
 > In this diagram, `A` is the catcher, `B` is the thrower, and `C` is the point that the Frisbee should be caught at.
 > ![a diagram of the vectors involved in calculating the point to catch the Frisbee](/assets/i%20hate%20vectors/vectordiagram.png)
-> To calculate the vector to move A along to point C, I knew I needed to calculate the vector of the horizontal range of the projectile
+> To calculate the vector to with which to translate A to point C, I knew I needed to calculate the vector of the horizontal range of the projectile from the distance and direction of the Frisbee's motion.
 >
 > To calculate range (as a distance, not a vector) I used the equation for the horizontal range of a projectile: $R = \frac{v_{0}^{2}\cdot sin2\alpha}{g}$
 > where: